Gabriele250901/React-Ex/README.md

 Exercise42
 Modify the useCounter custom hook from Custom Hooks 01 to use the useCallback to memoize the functions used to increment, decrement and reset the counter.

+Exercise43
+Create a FilteredList component that receives a list of objects each containing a name, an id and a age prop.
+The FilteredList component should render only the items of the list whose age is greater than 18, and the filtering should only happen when the list changes.
+Use useMemo to memoize the filtered list.